Real People Stories -Marta

 March 18 laparoscopy, barely awake when the surgeon was at my side to tell me that I was operable and that the CA125 type operation would take place on April 6.
 Am I dreaming, or am I wide awake?
 Please pinch me!

-On March 22, I met the new oncologist that works together with the team of my new surgeon.
+On March 22, I met the new oncologist who works together with the team of my new surgeon.

 I summarised the situation; he called my surgeon to discuss it with him; they decided to postpone the operation so that I could do another course of chemo because I had been without treatment for more than a month.
 He already informed me that after the surgery, I would still have to do chemo sessions.